course-details-portlet

 Further on evaluation

 The final grade is based on an overall evaluation of the portfolio, which consists of work that is carried out, documented and digitally submitted during the term.
-Such submissions may include some of the following:
+The scope of the work may include:

 Both individual and team assignments may be given.
 Assignments are designed to help students achieve specific course learning outcomes, and formative feedback is given during the period of the portfolio.